New Brooklands Ltd is committed to protecting your privacy.

 - online property portals such as Rightmove

-- other publically available sources such as the electoral roll and HM Land Registry
+- other publicly available sources such as the electoral roll and HM Land Registry

 Your information will be used by us in connection with the following purposes: